FSLY INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Fastly, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

-NEW YORK, May 28, 2024 /PRNewswire/ -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Fastly, Inc. ("Fastly" or "the Company") (NYSE: FSLY) and certain of its officers.
+NEW YORK, June 4, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Fastly, Inc. ("Fastly" or "the Company") (NYSE: FSLY) and certain of its officers.

 Class Definition: